-This month the Parish of the Good Shepherd, Ashton-under-Lyne celebrates its Patronal Festival on the 4th Sunday of Easter (11th May).
-On the 4th Sunday of Easter we always read something from the 10th chapter of John’s Gospel, a chapter where Jesus talks of himself as the Good Shepherd.
+This month the Parish of the Good Shepherd, Ashton-under-Lyne celebrates its Patronal Festival on the 4th Sunday of Easter (3rd May 2020).
+Each year, on the 4th Sunday of Easter our lectionary has us reading something from the 10th chapter of John’s Gospel, a chapter where Jesus talks of himself as the Good Shepherd.
 In that chapter of John’s Gospel, Jesus talks of belonging.
 “You do not belong to my sheep,” he says to his adversaries in the temple.
 “You do not belong to my sheep.
 My sheep hear my voice, I know them, and they follow me.
 I give them eternal life, and they will never perish.
 No one will snatch them out of my hand.”

 There are at least three things that Jesus is saying about those who belong to him: